Who gets permanent care subsidies and supplements

 - AN-ACC classification (variable funding).

-An initial entry adjustment payment is also payable each time a permanent resident enters residential aged care.
+An initial entry adjustment payment is also payable each time a resident enters permanent residential aged care.

 Eligible providers may also receive other supplements for residential aged care.